EstherPlomp/IsoMap/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 # How to cite?
-Plomp, E. and Peterson, J. C., 2020 IsoMAP, DOI *To be added*
+Plomp, E. and Peterson, J. C., 2020 IsoMAPNL version 1, DOI *To be added*

 # Related References
 ## Dataset: